kyle-annen/kyle-annen.github.io.old/_posts/2017-06-07-a-introduction-to-types-in-scala.markdown

 ---
 layout: post
-title:  "A Guide to Types in Scala"
+title:  "A Introduction to Types in Scala"
 date:   2017-07-07 12:00:00 -0500
 categories: scala types static-typing